Solstice Gold (CVE:SGC) Trading Down 24% – Should You Sell?

 Solstice Gold Corp.
-(CVE:SGC – Get Free Report) dropped 24% during trading on Wednesday .
+(CVE:SGC – Get Free Report) shares were down 24% during mid-day trading on Wednesday .
 The company traded as low as C$0.10 and last traded at C$0.10.
 Approximately 668,783 shares changed hands during trading, an increase of 30% from the average daily volume of 514,388 shares.
 The stock had previously closed at C$0.13.

 Solstice Gold Corp. engages in the exploration for and development of mineral resource properties in Ontario and Nunavut, Canada.
 It primarily explores for gold and lithium deposits.
 The company was formerly known as Dunnedin Gold Inc and changed its name to Solstice Gold Corp. in September 2017.
 Solstice Gold Corp. was incorporated in 2017 and is headquartered in Vancouver, Canada.